-Polymorphous light eruption treatment usually isn't necessary because the rash typically resolves on its own within a few days to a week or more.
+Polymorphous light eruption treatment usually isn't necessary because the rash typically goes away on its own within a few days to a week or more.

 - Anti-itch cream.
 Your doctor may recommend an over-the-counter anti-itch cream, such as a cream containing at least 1 percent hydrocortisone.
 If you're experiencing severe itch or pain, your doctor may prescribe a more potent corticosteroid cream.

 - Pain relievers.
 An over-the-counter pain medication may help reduce redness, itchiness or pain.
-These include ibuprofen (Advil, Motrin, others), acetaminophen (Tylenol, others) and naproxen (Aleve, others).
+These include ibuprofen (Advil, Motrin IB, others), acetaminophen (Tylenol, others) and naproxen sodium (Aleve, others).

 Your doctor may suggest light therapy (phototherapy) to prevent seasonal episodes of polymorphous light eruption.
-Phototherapy exposes your skin to small doses of UVA or UVB light that helps your skin be less sensitive to light — essentially a controlled version of the increased exposure you would experience over the course of the summer.
+Phototherapy exposes your skin to small doses of UVA or UVB light, which helps your skin be less sensitive to light — essentially a controlled version of the increased exposure you would experience over the course of the summer.

 One type of light therapy called psoralen plus ultraviolet A (PUVA) combines UVA with administration of a medicine called psoralen, which makes the skin more sensitive to this light.
 Short-term side effects of this therapy may include nausea, headache and itching.

 Apr.
 10, 2014

 - Elmets CA. Polymorphous light eruption. http://www.uptodate.com/home.
 Accessed Nov.
 6, 2013.